grCod/poly/README.md

 | ord | 0 / 54 |
 | rnd | 0 / 56 |
 | rot | 0 / 56 |

+**Notice :**
+With asp shells it is recommended to use the default shell. ( /shells/shell.asp )
+Aspx shells may not work on some servers.
+Php works pretty much with every shell, on every server.
+Rnd and rot encodings are not binary safe. ( may produce unprintable characters )

 **Disclaimer :**
 This tool is made for educational and research purposes.
 Don't be evil..